larics/docker_files/ros-melodic/tello/README.md

 #### tello-docker

-This Dockerfile is used to control the tello-UAV.
+This Dockerfile is used to control the dji-tello UAV.

 ## Docker
 Install Docker using installation instruction found [here](https://docs.docker.com/engine/install/ubuntu/).